marcelpatrick/3rdPersonV2/README.md

 - Will use our custom KillEmAllGameMode that will be derived from and implement the default main game mode, SimpleShooterGameMode

 ## 1.1: Pawn Killed function
-- Define a function for when the actors are killed: Use our custom PawnKilled() method in KillEmAllGameMode which will override the virtual PawnKilled() method in the parent SimpleShooterGameModeBase.
+- Define a function for when the actors are killed, PawnKilled() method, to be called from SimpleShooterGameModeBase

 SimpleShooterGameModeBase.h
 ```cpp